 The recent sale of the game to The New York Times shows that sometimes all a game needs to be is simple and intuitive, an approach that any aspiring engineer can admire.

-The simplicity of the game and this recent post on Onshape’s LinkedIn page inspired me to try and recreate this game in Onshape
+The game's simplicity and this recent post on Onshape’s LinkedIn page inspired me to recreate it in Onshape

 Onshape FeatureScript